axelwalter/umetaflow-gui/docs/win_exe_with_pyinstaller.md

 ### streamlit files

-create a run_app.py and add this lines of codes<br />
+create a run_app.py and add this lines of codes
 ```
 from streamlit.web import cli